How to Choose a Real Estate Development and Construction Advisor

 What is their experience with similar projects?

 Every type of project is different.
 You don’t want to hire a firm whose primary experience is with renovations to be your representative for an out of the ground new building.
 Ask the right questions upfront, get references, and understand their portfolio of similar projects.
-As the project progresses from planning to execution, the firm you select will need to shift their focus to scheduling contractors, processing payments, and managing change orders (if needed).
+Your team will also be able to make adjustments as needed, especially as the project moves from one stage to the next.
+These tasks include managing new employees, shifting focus on construction materials, maintaining schedule for the property and processing payments throughout.
 This is a broad and varied list of skill sets and you need to make sure each skill is represented with the depth of experience on the team you select.

 Do they have the bandwidth to devote to your project?

-If the firm is good, they will be in high demand, but make sure they have enough time to devote to your project.
-Their primary responsibility will be to make sure your project is completed with your program and visual goals while cominges in on time and on budget, and no milestones are missed.
+Good real estate development & construction advisors will be in high demand, but make sure they have enough time to devote to your project.
+Their primary responsibility will be to make sure your project is completed with your program and visual goals while coming in on time and on budget, and no milestones are missed.
 It’s a big responsibility and you need to ensure the time is available from their team.

 Can they be flexible and fill just the roles you need if you have in-house team members for some of them?